bbauska/W3Cx-2of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="cha-1">What is W3C?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h4>As steward of global Web standards, W3C's mission is to safeguard the openness, accessibility, and freedom of the World Wide Web from a technical perspective.</h4>
+<h4>As steward of global Web standards, W3C's mission is to safeguard the openness,
+accessibility, and freedom of the World Wide Web from a technical perspective.</h4>

-W3C's primary activity is to develop protocols and guidelines that ensure long-term growth for the Web.
-The widely adopted Web standards define key parts of what actually makes the World Wide Web work.
+<p>W3C's primary activity is to develop protocols and guidelines that
+ensure long-term growth for the Web.
+The widely adopted Web standards define key parts of what actually makes the World Wide Web work.</p>

 <h3>A few history bits</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->